Multimodal Pain Management Approach Reduces Opioid Prescriptions After Bariatric Surgery

 Summary

-Chronic knee and back pain associated with morbid obesity increases the risk for opioid dependence among patients undergoing bariatric surgery.
-Mission Health sought a comprehensive, data-driven, evidence-based approach to reduce opioid prescribing after bariatric surgery, decreasing the risk for misuse and harm.
-By using comprehensive ERAS protocols with multimodal pain management interventions, Mission realized substantial reductions in opioid use for pain management among patients undergoing bariatric surgery.
+Mission Health sought a comprehensive, data-driven, evidence-based approach to reduce opioid prescribing after bariatric surgery, decreasing the risk of misuse and harm.
+By implementing comprehensive ERAS protocols and multimodal pain management strategies, the organization achieved significant reductions in opioid use for pain management among patients undergoing bariatric surgery.

 Downloads